aclark4life/django-pci-auth/README.rst

 **Django 1.4+ only**

 This application integrates the current Django "best of" PCI auth libraries into a single application, then fills in the gaps.
-Filling the gaps may involve making additional decisions for you, as suggested by Django Documentation e.g.:
+Filling gaps may involve making additional decisions for you, as suggested by Django Documentation e.g.:

 - https://docs.djangoproject.com/en/1.4/topics/auth/#how-django-stores-passwords
 - https://docs.djangoproject.com/en/1.4/topics/auth/#using-bcrypt-with-django